Nutritionist Interview Questions

 Question: What are some effective strategies you have developed to help clients make positive lifestyle changes?

-Question: What was the most challenging experience you have had in your previous work as a Nutritionist, and how did you overcome it?
+Question: What was the most challenging experience you had in your previous work as a nutritionist, and how did you overcome it?

 Question: What are the populations of people with whom you are most interested in working?

 Example: “The population I enjoy working with the most are older people.
-I find that they have a wide range of nutritional needs, which makes the job challenging.
+I find they have a wide range of nutritional needs which makes the job challenging.
 However, they are also interested in their health and are more willing to go along with the programs I design.
-I have noted that this is the population your organization works with, so I believe this would be a great fit for me.”
+I have noted that this is the population your organization works with, so I believe it would be a great fit for me.”